 Dr. Anisha Drake, PT, DPT, WCS

-There are very few structures in our bodies that do not change during pregnancy.
+Many of the structures in the body change during pregnancy.
 As the ligaments stretch, the rectus abdominis muscles split, the organs get moved around, and the brain is finding new and efficient ways to move the body.
-In the past, much of the complaints pregnant women had during pregnancy were given a sympathetic nod and a promise it would get better, however new research shows that this is not always the case.
+In the past, much of the complaints pregnant women had during pregnancy were given a sympathetic nod and a promise it would get better.
+However, new research shows that this is not always the case.
 Although discomfort with our growing body is normal during pregnancy, pain is not.
 Some women who complain of back and sacral pain during pregnancy will most likely continue to have pain after birth.
-Listed below are three of the many conditions one can experience during pregnancy and what you can do about them.
+Listed below are three of the many conditions one can experience during pregnancy and what to do about them.

 With pregnancy, the uterus rises into the abdominal cavity and often sits above the bladder.
 As your little one develops, the bladder will have less room to expand, which causes the bladder to fill up quicker making you urinate more.
 With urinary frequency, it is easy to fall into the trap of drinking less fluids or going “just in case”, but this will lead to symptoms lasting beyond the birth.
 Make sure you are taking in a proper amount of hydrating fluids, and when your bladder tells you it’s time to go, walk slowly to the bathroom.
 If you feel you have to rush to the bathroom or you leak on the way, talk to your doctor about seeing a physical therapist as we can help your brain and bladder reconnect, making your life easier.